PRASANNA-RAVI/Generic-SCA-CCA-Lattice-Schemes/README.md

 ## Attack_scripts

-This directory contains side-channel traces corresponding to the targeted operations within various schemes and the matlab scripts to perform the attack using the side-channel traces.
+This directory contains side-channel traces corresponding to the targeted operations within various schemes and the MATLAB scripts to perform the attack using the side-channel traces.

 ## License
 All code in this repository is released under the conditions of [CC0](http://creativecommons.org/publicdomain/zero/1.0/).